jan-harm/ngspice_model_search/readme.md

 views:

 first page
-- search entry with simple or no wildchars, activate on button or enter
+- search entry with no wildchars (empty search all, literal string if found in name, bss finds BSS170 etc.) activate on button or enter, clear clears all searches
 - checkbox for model recursion
-  - must be checked to find models within subckt
+  - must be checked to find models within .subckt
-- checkbox model
+- checkbox model (look for .model)
-- checkbox subckt
+- checkbox subckt (look for .subckt)
 - search result
   - simple list with found names
 - extracted model with folder, file and extension

 sec page
-- list with found extension (with checkbox)
+- list with found models (PNP, D etc), uncheck to repeat search without model.

 third page
+- file extension (uncheck to skip in next search) checkbox)

+third page
+- list with all files found (uncheck to skip file or clear when changing folder list)

+fourth page
 - list with folders with checkbox

-4th page
-- list with models with checkbox